olivierzach/random-neighbors/README.md

 - Iterations search for a low-dimensional representation of the data that produces distinct clusters
 - Random sampling guards against correlation in input features, which can skew clustering results

-## Case Study: Clustering Product Usage
+## Case Study: Clustering Product Usage Data

 Product logs contain a wealth of information on every action with a business application.
 Naturally, business would like to segment users based on this activity in order to drive product strategy including pricing, new features,